sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 type: "guide"
 description: "Put Sensu Go's observability pipeline into action.
 Follow this guide to configure a check and a handler that sends Sensu data to Sumo Logic for long-term log and metrics storage."
 weight: 19
-version: "6.6"
+version: "6.4"
 product: "Sensu Go"
 platformContent: false
 menu:
-  sensu-go-6.6:
+  sensu-go-6.4:
     parent: observe-process
 ---

-Follow this guide to create a pipeline that sends data from a Sensu check to Sumo Logic for long-term log and metrics storage.
+Follow this guide to create an observability pipeline that sends data from a Sensu check to Sumo Logic for long-term log and metrics storage.
 Sensu [checks][2] are commands the Sensu agent executes that generate observability data in a status or metric [event][16].
-Sensu [pipelines][14] define the event filters and actions the Sensu backend executes on the events.
+[Event filters][15] and [handlers][9] define the actions the Sensu backend executes on the events.

 This guide uses a check named `check_cpu` as an example.
 If you don't already have this check in place, follow [Monitor server resources][2] to add it.